o3de/o3de.org/content/docs/user-guide/programming/gems/overview.md

 AZ_DECLARE_MODULE_CLASS(Gem_Example, Example)
 ```

-## "Monolithic" Builds and Gems
+## Monolithic builds and gems

-The Module system can also function in "monolithic" mode.
-Enabling Monolithic builds causes dynamic Modules to become static Modules, and be linked directly to the application executables instead of dynamically loaded on startup.
+The Module system can also function in *monolithic* mode.
+Enabling monolithic builds causes dynamic Modules to become static Modules, and be linked directly to the application executables instead of dynamically loaded on startup.
 This allows developers to ship a single (large) server or client application executable.
 Monolithic builds can optimize startup time, as well as avoid performance issues or platform restrictions that might prevent the loading of dynamic libraries.